Academic Assistance Center

 International Student Center

-The staff at International Student and Scholar Services (ISSS) provide vital services for K-State’s over 1,800 international students, scholars, and their families.
+The staff at International Student and Scholar Services (ISSS) provide vital services for K-State’s around 2,500 international students, scholars, and their families.
 This includes advice on U.S. immigration regulations, support during their stay in the U.S., and cultural programs.
 The staff assists them with visa and passport issues, work authorization, entry and exit documentation, certification of status forms, housing, programming and personal concerns.
 ISSS also offers assistance to faculty and departments wanting to bring international scholars to the United States.
 Additionally, the staff serves the entire campus as a resource on international student and scholar issues.
 The office operates under the Office of International Programs and works with all facets of the University to implement and support both the goals of each student and scholar and the goals of the University in international education.
 Staff members provide leadership and support for a variety of programs that promote global awareness and understanding.

 ISSS is housed in the International Student Center which is composed of three building that have been completely funded by private gifts to K-State.
 The Taiwan Wing houses most of the staff.
 The Korean Room houses the director’s office and office meeting space.
 The Center provides a comfortable relaxed atmosphere where people can meet or attend various programs.
 It includes a multipurpose meeting room, kitchen, reading lounge, and small classroom.
 Rental of the facilities is available.
 The building has wireless internet reception.